Why Work at the University Libraries?

 - Hosting and helping publish 12 university peer-reviewed journals

 Our organization chart outlines our structure, including the eight departments in the University Libraries and our shared governance groups.

-The University Libraries include the Main Library, Special Collections, Science-Engineering Library, and Fine Arts Library.
-The Arizona Health Sciences Library and University of Arizona Press report to the Dean of the Libraries.
+The University Libraries include the Main Library, Special Collections, Science-Engineering Library, Fine Arts Library, and Arizona Health Sciences Library.
+The University of Arizona Press reports to the Dean of the Libraries.

 The Law Library operates separately, but we share a library catalog and funding of some resources; we seek out other opportunities to collaborate with one another.